Baconz2/tails-gets-trolled/README.md

 basically to learn how to use visual basic, visual studio and .net

-### why not just use visual studio 2019 lol
-i use linux, and it doesn't exactly work in wine (see [this](https://appdb.winehq.org/objectManager.php?sClass=version&iId=38520))

-and running windows 10 in a vm is like a death sentence for my pc, and since vs2005 works in xp, i used that

 # to compile, or to not compile
 to compile, you'll need a working copy of visual studio (i asked someone and they said it worked in vs2019, so it *should* work in most versions maybe)